vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/properties.md

 description: Order / Order Line meta data in Vendr, the eCommerce solution for Umbraco
 ---

-Out of the box, there is Very little information that Vendr really needs to know about a product in order for it to do it's job, however there are times when developers require an ability to store additional information against an Order / Order Line, such as the billing / shipping address of an Order, or any specific configuration details of a given Product on an Order Line.
+Out of the box, there is very little information that Vendr really needs to know about a product in order for it to do it's job, however there are times when developers require an ability to store additional information against an Order / Order Line, such as the billing / shipping address of an Order, or any specific configuration details of a given Product on an Order Line.

 To help facilitate this Vendr has the concept of a Properties collection on both the Order entity and the Order Line entity respectively.
 The Properties collection of these entities can be thought of as a general store for additional information required by an implementation, but not strictly required by Vendr itself.